kh3dron/notes/devops/mc_hosting/mc_hoster.md

 this is hard. start with something simpler and scale up.

 - [done] minimum viable aws amplify site
-    - created mc-holder repo to store codebase
+    - created mc-holder repo in aws-codecommit to store codebase
     - hello world html file in the repo
     - create new amplify site tied to repo
 - [here] create the world's simplest api